UCLA is a vital source for education, research and thought leadership on sustainability and the environment.

 UCLA and 12 collaborating institutions have recently been awarded $24 million in federal funding to establish the UC CEIN, which will help researchers design safer and more environmentally benign nanomaterials.
 This center will be housed at the UCLA California NanoSystems Institute and will explore the impact of nanomaterials on life forms and the interactions of these materials with various biological systems and ecosystems.

-The UCLA Water Resources Group is composed of faculty and researchers from the IoES and across the campus who have expertise in water resources, here in California, the nation and around the world.
+The UCLA Water Resources Group, hosted at the IoES, is composed of faculty and researchers across campus who have expertise in water resources, here in California, the nation and around the world.
 The Water Resources Group creates a “portal” for the public to identify experts across the campus, helps faculty and researchers work together, and create partnerships with governments, companies and nonprofits to address the big water challenges the world faces.
 Host unit: Institute of the Environment and Sustainability